Hyperparameter Optimization for AST Differencing: Experimental Results

-The second row (Local vs Default) presents the results obtained from local optimization.
-Local optimization positively impacts on the performance on GumTree, it produces shorter edit-scripts than those from the default configuration for 53.93\% of cases with JDT and for 15.58\% of cases with Spoon.
-We note that the improvement of local hyperoptimization is larger than those provided by global hyperoptimization ($53.93\% >> 28.93\%$).
+The row {\bf\autotuningname{} Local GridSearch vs. Default} presents the results obtained from local optimization.
+Local optimization positively impacts the performance of GumTree, producing shorter edit-scripts than those from the default configuration for 27.4\% of cases with JDT and for 18.7\% of cases with Spoon.
+We note that the improvement in local hyperoptimization is larger than that provided by global hyperoptimization ($27.4\% >> 21.8\%$).
+Using the Wilcoxon signed rank test, we reject the null hypothesis $H^2_{\text{null}}$ for both the JDT and the SPOON meta-models.
+The effect sizes computed using Rosenthal's R are -0.579 and -0.668 respectively, which can be considered between medium and large.

-Notably, local optimization never worsens the performance of AST differencing.
-This is by construction, as it optimizes a single file-pair, if the technique does not find a configuration that improves the default, then the default is used.

-Finally, in the last row, we directly compare the configurations found by local optimization against the ones produced by global optimization.
-Local optimization is better in 33.39\% of cases for JDT (and 10.42\% for Spoon).
-Local optimization improves all cases that are improved by the configuration found by global optimization and, in addition, also improves those cases where global optimization has worsened the default performance.

-\emph{Performance analysis of global optimization.} The scatter plot of Figure \ref{fig:budget} presents the answer to this research question.
-Each point represents the performance of a search technique executed on a specific dataset: green circles correspond to TPE, red crosses to RandomSearch and blue diamonds GridSearch.
-The number attached to a point give the size of the considered training dataset.
-The X axis corresponds to the time (in hours, log scale), and the Y axis is the performance improvement (metric I used in RQ1 and RQ2).
-For example, the most-top-left point correspond to an execution of TPE on a sample of 100 file-pairs: it obtains a performance improvement of 30\% after being trained during 0.26 hrs.\footnote{There are more than several points for TPE and Random with the same labels (e.g. 80), the difference is about the considered search budget.
-Those that are right-hand side have a larger search budget. }

-First, we see the most time-consuming optimization technique is GridSearch.
-Executed on the complete dataset (i.e., trained on 80000 pairs and tested on 20000), it takes \numprint{21105} hours (2.4 years) to hyperoptimize GumTree for the JDT meta-model (note this execution time was parallelized).
-For GridSearch, we see that all blue points are at the same level, it means that all executions of GridSearch has the same fitness value of around 29\%.
-This is good news: the training time from GridSearch can be reduced by three orders of magnitude without harming the hyperoptimization performance.
-For example, hyperoptimizing GridSearch with 80 files takes 21 hours and produces an \algoconfig with similar performance.

-Now, we focus on the techniques that help to further reduce the required hyperoptimization time.
-For the same time budget, TPE outperforms GridSearch on some executions (green points above blue points).
-For example, the top-center of the figure shows three remarkable executions on TPE which performance improvement is around the 35\%.
-For example, training TPE on a sample of 8000 and 20 evaluations takes 20.84 hours and finds a configuration with a performance of 35.54\% which is better than using GridSearch and RandomSearch.
-The top-left on the figure shows two TPE executions (both labeled with 80) that find good optimizations on a low budget: with 80 pairs of files, TPE can find that configuration in 12 minutes.

-The difference between the performance of GridSearch and TPE is related to generalization capabilities.
-Given the same amount of training data, GridSearch tends to overfit to this data which TPE finds a configuration which generalizes to new unseen AST diff cases.